NPLPackages/paracraft/script/apps/Aries/Creator/Game/ParacraftFilters.md

   - "OnClickCreateWorld"
   - "OnWorldLoaded" when world is successfully loaded
   - "OnWorldUnloaded" when world is unloaded
+  - "shouldRefreshWorldFile" true, fullname: whether to refresh the world file.

 - global:
   - "register_classes_into_sandbox_api", additionalEnv:
   - "desktop_menu", menu_items: